 I have a printable PDF version for $2.00, including the fabric requirements and measurements, and cutting instructions for a Throw, Twin, Queen, and King size version as well.

-Such an easy, peasy quilt – but when you use fun, busy prints like the ones in the Five & Dime collection, the quilt looks much busier.
+Such an easy-peasy, beginner-friendly quilt tutorial – but when you use fun, busy prints like the ones in the Five & Dime collection, the quilt looks much busier.
 These cute, detailed prints give the quilt a fun I-Spy quality too.

 You must checkout the other stops on this tour because the projects are absolutely adorable.
 These women are so talented and really take these fun prints and show some of the amazing work that can be done fussy-cutting them.
 (I’m especially smitten the way Elea used some clever fussy-cutting to make adorable gift tags.
 I could do that!)
 Can’t wait to see what Minki and Heidi have up their sleeves to share!